770 N. Main St. L'Anse MI, 49946

 3. Explain social science concepts pertinent to environmental science.

-5. Deliver a presentation developed from original research.
+5. Deliver a presentation developed from independent research.

 FOR MORE INFORMATION, CONTACT: